BestTimesToVisit.com Logo

 When is the absolute best time to visit Bruges to get that magical, fairytale feel without the biggest crowds?

-For that quintessential Bruges experience, I always recommend late spring (May-early June) or early autumn (September-October).
-The weather is usually pleasant for exploring the canals and cobblestone streets, the summer crowds have thinned out, and the city retains its charm.
-Plus, you'll catch either the blooming flowers or the beautiful fall colors, adding to the enchantment.
+For that quintessential Bruges experience, I always recommend late spring (May-June) or early autumn (September-October).
+The weather is usually pleasant for exploring the canals and cobblestone streets, the summer crowds have thinned out, and the city still buzzes with life.
+Plus, the colors of the foliage in autumn are simply stunning!

 Ready to Plan Your Trip?